Predictia/AQUA/docs/sphinx/source/diagnostics/timeseries.rst

 Basic usage
 -----------

-The basic usage of each class is explained with a working example in the notebooks provided in the ``notebooks`` directory.
+The basic usage of each class is explained with a working example in the notebooks provided in the ``notebooks/diagnostics/timeseries`` directory.
 The basic structure of the analysis is the following:

 .. code-block:: python

-    from aqua_diagnostic import Timeseries
+    from aqua.diagnostic.timeseries import Timeseries

     # Define the models to analyse
     models = ['IFS-NEMO', 'ICON']